f1337/f1337.github.io/seevee/index.md

 *June 2020 - present*

-I am the engineering lead for 70+ engineers, designers, product managers, testers,
+I am the engineering lead for over 70 engineers, designers, product managers, and writers who make up the Veteran Services Platform, upon which va.gov is built.
+Together we serve hundreds of indi

 ### LendingHome